Pecmecy/Pecmecy/README.md

 You can check my progress on the [Projects](https://github.com/Pecmecy/Projects) repository.

-You can also check the latest Web Development project I work on directly [here](https://pecmecy.github.io).
+You can also check the latest Web Development project I've worked on directly [here](https://pecmecy.github.io).

 ### Computer Science is fun (kinda)